Bio

 Dogwood Days became The Unfinished Garden and won the 2013 Golden Quill Contest for Best First Book.
 The In-Between Hour, chosen by the Southern Independent Booksellers Alliance as a Winter 2014 Okra Pick, followed.
 The Perfect Son was honored as an Amazon First Read and a Goodreads Choice Award 2015 Nominee for Best Fiction.
 Echoes of Family was chosen as a finalist for the Women’s Fiction Writers Association’s annual Star Award; The Promise Between Us was a 2018 Nautilus Book Awards Winner (for books that foster positive change in the world) and a 2019 American Fiction Awards Finalist.

-And that guy I met at JFK thirty-five years ago?
-Despite an internationally-acclaimed academic career, he’s a gifted storyteller who’s helped me brainstorm eight novels (in 2018 I abandoned another manuscript).
+And that guy I met at JFK thirty-seven years ago?
+Despite an internationally-acclaimed academic career, he’s a gifted storyteller who helps me brainstorm every story idea, every manuscript, every blog post.

-Our bookseller-poet son, and now MFA student at Sarah Lawrence College, is my trusted first reader.
+Our poet son, now an adjunct college teacher, is my trusted first reader.
 He pushes me to write better, answers every text that screams word choice emergency, and draws pretty plot diagrams because I work better with visual aids.